Heroes of Might and Magic II: Legacy

 Heroes of Might and Magic II was named the 25th-best computer game ever by PC Gamer UK in 1997.
 In 1998, PC Gamer US declared it the seventh-best computer game ever released, and the editors called it "the most dangerously addictive turn-based strategy game in the history of PC gaming (with the possible exception of Civilization II)."
 In 2003, Heroes of Might and Magic II was inducted into GameSpot's list of the greatest games of all time.
+Fheroes2: Resurrection is an open source multiplatform engine recreation.
+It adds improvements like higher screen resolutions, language translations, and improved artificial intelligence.
+Version 1.0 was released on December 21, 2022.

 Expansion

-The Price of Loyalty is the expansion pack for Heroes II, released on May 16, 1997.
-The expansion adds four new campaigns, new artifacts, new scenario maps, new in-map buildings and an improved map editor.
-The expansion also added a new structure for the necromancer faction - the shrine that enhances the heroes' ability to raise the dead (Necromancy Skills).
-Each new campaign had a totally different story that does not have any connection to the original game or the other campaigns.
+The Price of Loyalty was the expansion pack for Heroes II, released in 1997.
+The expansion added four new campaigns, new artifacts, new scenario maps, new map locations and an improved map editor.
+The expansion also added a new structure for the Necromancer faction - a shrine that enhanced the heroes' ability to raise the dead (Necromancy Skills).

+Heroes II Gold

+In addition to combining the base game with its expansion, Heroes of Might and Magic II Gold also included 30 maps created by community members.
+These map creators were not recognized in the in-game credits, but Greg Fulton later credited these creators in one of his newsletters.